-- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Education: The position at Berwickshire High School is such that the Council will be seeking a contribution from each development in the catchment area.
-Duns Primary School is at capacity and again developer contribution towards school expansion will be a requirement of any new development (see Developer Contributions below) - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below) - Electricity an 11kv Scottish Power cable crosses the site - Gas a National Grid gas main is available nearby - Water and Drainage see separate section below - Access and Transport see separate section below high quality residential development
+- Affordable housing This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Education The position at Berwickshire High School is such that the Council will be seeking a contribution from each development in the catchment area (see Developer Contributions below). - Open space, landscaping and play facilities - these must be provided together with proposals for long term maintenance (see Developer Contributions below) - Built and landscape heritage the site lies within the south-eastern part of The Hirsel, which is listed in the Inventory of Gardens and Designed Landscapes in Scotland and is publicly accessible as a Country Park.
+As such it will be treated with sensitivity to the high quality residential development landscape context and development should include proposals for an adequate landscape buffer (see Developer Contributions)

+- Gas a National Grid gas main is available nearby - Water and Drainage see separate section below - Access and Transport see separate section below